pingcap/docs-cn/dev/reference/tools/tidb-lightning/overview.md

 7. Finally, `tidb-lightning` switches the TiKV cluster back to "normal mode", so the cluster resumes normal services.

-TiDB Lightning also supports using "TiDB" instead of "Importer" as the back end.
+TiDB Lightning also supports using TiDB instead of Importer as the backend.
 In this configuration, `tidb-lightning` transforms data into SQL `INSERT` statements and directly executes them on the target cluster, similar to Loader.
-See [TiDB Lightning "TiDB" Back End](/dev/reference/tools/tidb-lightning/tidb-backend.md) for details.
+See [TiDB Lightning TiDB-backend](/dev/reference/tools/tidb-lightning/tidb-backend.md) for details.